-One dead, scores hurt in protests over delayed Honduran vote count
+One dead, over 100 arrested in unrest over delayed Honduran vote count

 International concern has grown about the electoral crisis in the poor Central American country, which struggles with violent drug gangs and one of the world’s highest murder rates.

-Police sources said at least one man had been shot and killed at a protest in the city of La Ceiba, while about 12 members of the military and police force had been injured in demonstrations which snarled traffic outside Honduras’ main port on Friday and around the country.
+Police sources said at least one man had been shot and killed at a protest in the city of La Ceiba, while about 12 members of the military and police force had been injured in demonstrations that snarled traffic outside Honduras’ main port on Friday and around the country.

 At least 10 protesters were injured in the capital of Tegucigalpa, according to the city’s Hospital Escuela.